thezettascale/KAEM/README.md

 Like all KANs, LV-KAM neither performs optimally nor scales effectively on a GPU.
 Our hardware offers significantly better performance, achieving **27.6x** the performance per Watt of GPUs in the [initial public revisions](https://exalaboratories.com/litepaper), with rapid ongoing private improvements.
 LV-KAM is especially well-suited to Exa hardware and will be scaled using such.

 For this initial study however, experiments were conducted on a GPU due to its availability.
 To mitigate inefficiency as much as possible, [Julia](https://julialang.org/) was used, which leverages [JIT compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation).
 While initial compilation is slower than PyTorch, Julia excels in performance for repeated evaluations of the same code.
-Julia is also faster to compile than JAX and easier to read, so it's preferable for prototyping.
+Julia is also faster to compile than JAX and runs natively on the GPU, so it's preferable for prototyping.

 **If Julia were a woman, she'd be a queen.**